getdave/responsive-navigation-block/readme.md

 ## Frequently Asked Questions

+### Why is this plugin necessary?

+The built in WordPress Navigation block provides limited control over its display on smaller screens.
+Whilst [efforts are underway to implement solutions to this natively within WordPress](https://github.com/WordPress/gutenberg/issues/43852#issuecomment-1884949063) they are currently still in development.

+Until a solution arrives in WordPress Core, this Plugin exists to provide a workaround solution that requires minimal user configuration.

+This Plugin was based upon a technique which I originally documented in my [YouTube Video: Use a different MENU on MOBILE with the Navigation block in WORDPRESS block editor](https://www.youtube.com/watch?v=dY3f8sHcAPA).

 ### Can I adjust the breakpoint?

 By default, the "breakpoint" at which the mobile navigation will switch to show the desktop navigation is `782px`.
 This aligns with the default configuration of the built in Wordpress Navigation block.
 To change this you can: